ibrahimxj/assentify/README.md

 ## Creds

-You can access the project locally with this Email and password
+You can access the project locally with this Spotify Account :

 - Email:`spotifysearcher79@gmail.com`
 - PassWord:`SpotifySearcher@22`